minimuutti/minimuutti.github.io/en/info/index.md

 New and recently updated posts:

+* 29.5.2016 New photos added in category; Summer
+* 29.5.2016 Updated activation post; Hiding the treats in a tree
+* 29.5.2016 Updated activation post; Denim plait
 * 16.5.2016 New photos added in category; Spring
 * 15.5.2016 Updated activation post; Pill jars
 * 12.5.2016 New treat dispenser; Busy Buddy Magic Mushroom